White-winged warbler: Taxonomy and systematics

 The white-winged warbler is the only member of genus Xenoligea.
 It was originally named Microligea montana, sharing that genus with the green-tailed warbler (M. palustris), but was later recognized in its own genus.
 Those two species were originally placed in the New World wood warbler family Parulidae, but taxonomists were unsure they belonged there.
 DNA evidence published in the early 2010s showed they were not related to other wood warblers and in 2017, they were moved to the newly created family Phaenicophilidae.
 The two species in the genus Phaenicophilus were also moved there from the "true" tanager family Thraupidae.

 The white-winged warbler is monotypic, with no subspecies recognized.

 Description

 The white-winged warbler is 13 to 14 cm and weighs 12 to 13 g.
 The sexes are alike and not particularly dimorphous.
 Adults have a gray head and neck, a white stripe from the beak to the eye above black lores, and white arcs above and below the eye.
 The back and rump is olive and the tail an almost-black dark gray with white spots on the tips of the outer feathers.
 The wings are also very dark gray with white on the primaries that shows as a white patch on the closed wing.
 The underparts are white-washed with gray on the breast and flanks.
-Juveniles are similar to adults,z but with an overall brown cast to the adult colors.
+Juveniles are similar to adults, but with an overall brown cast to the adult colors.